klokan/yuma.min.js/readme.md

 ## What Else is in There?

-Flexible skinning via CSS, customization & I18N of button texts and labels via object literal init parameters, lifecycle callbacks so can get a handle on annotations when they are created, edited, deleted etc. etc. Essentially, you'll be able to build your own, customized annotation application around yuma.min.js!
+Flexible skinning via CSS, customization & I18N of button texts and labels via object literal init parameters, lifecycle callbacks so you can get a handle on annotations when they are created, edited, deleted etc. etc. Essentially, you'll be able to build your own, customized annotation application around yuma.min.js!
 We'll have a more complete API documentation on the Wiki shortly!